redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 You have to create an inventory file in `<your-git-clone-path>/local-inventory.yml` with the following contents.

-If you are using the local architecture:
+If you are using the local architecture create the `local-inventory.yml` with these contents changing `XXX` with your own values for the local server (AAP + Gitea + Image Builder + Net. tools) where you pre-installed RHEL:

 ```yaml
 all: